minekube/connect/.web/docs/guide/quick-start.md

 ## Done!

-Your Minecraft server is now listed on the Connect Network and players can join it at `<endpoint>.play.minekube.net`!
+Your Minecraft server is now protected by the Connect Network and players can join it at `<endpoint>.play.minekube.net`!

+**Next Steps:** Consider to import your Endpoints to the Connect Dashboard.

 ## Getting Help